coleoguy/evobir/README.md

 To install the latest version of evobirR run the following lines in your R terminal.

-install.packages("devtools")
+You don't have the package devtools installed yet you will need to do that first: install.packages("devtools")

 library(devtools)
 install_github("evobir", username='coleoguy')
 library(evobiR)